Deep Legendre Transform: Technical appendix: additional experiments

-The softmax-based approach, as proposed by Peyr\'e, see \cite{Pey} and \cite{BlondelRouletGoogle24}, offers an alternative method for approximating Legendre-Fenchel transforms through a convolution-based formulation.
-For a convex function $f$ defined on a bounded domain $C \subset \mathbb{R}^d$, the Legendre-Fenchel transform can be approximated using:
+The softmax-based approach, as proposed by Peyr\'e, see \cite{Pey} and \cite{BlondelRouletGoogle24}, offers an alternative method for approximating Legendre--Fenchel transforms through a convolution-based formulation.
+For a convex function $f$ defined on a bounded domain $C \subseteq \mathbb{R}^d$, the Legendre--Fenchel transform can be approximated using:

-where $\epsilon > 0$ is a smoothing parameter that controls the accuracy of the approximation.
-As $\epsilon \to 0$, the softmax approximation $f^*_{\epsilon}$ converges to the exact transform $f^*$.
+where $\varepsilon > 0$ is a smoothing parameter that controls the accuracy of the approximation.
+As $\varepsilon \to 0$, the softmax approximation $f^*_{\varepsilon}$ converges to the exact transform $f^*$.

 This formulation can be rewritten in terms of Gaussian convolution: